jpinkstone/SpaceSceneGenerator/README.md

 # SpaceSceneGenerator
 This program randomly creates space-like scenes that can be downloaded as desktop background images.
 Every render is completely unique and different, allowing for interesting designs.
+This is a personal project of mine, completed with a friend.

 The program was created in Unity and all project files are in the repository.
 Please feel free to pull the Unity files and add/edit the program!